Table of Contents Show

 Although it doesn’t provide a ton of information, knowing your battery’s current charge is important in giving you an idea of how many appliances you can run.

-Above all, it provides a nudging to charge your batteries on the generator.
+Above all, it provides a nudging to charge your batteries.

 This monitor will track the actual amperage leaving the batteries.
 It must be installed inline and is usually placed off the negative terminal of your battery.